-For the fourth year in a row, Solunion has been awarded the Top Employer certification in Spain.
-This rating is awarded by the Top Employers Institute programme based on the results of its HR Best Practices Survey, which includes six dimensions related to human resources, covering 20 areas such as People strategy, Work environment, Talent acquisition, Learning, Well-being and Diversity and Inclusion, among others.
+Solunion has once again received Top Employer certification in Spain.
+This rating is awarded by the Top Employers Institute programme based on the results obtained in its HR Best Practices Survey, which encompasses six dimensions related to human resources, including 20 areas such as People Strategy, Work Environment, Talent Acquisition, Learning, Wellbeing and Diversity and Inclusion, among others.

-In 2022, and for the third year in a row, Solunion obtains EFR certification as a family-friendly company in Spain and all the Latin American countries in which it operates.
+In addition, Solunion has once again been certified as an efr family-friendly company in Spain and in all the Latin American countries in which it operates.

-The EFR certification is an award granted by the Másfamilia Foundation, which promotes the reconciliation of personal, family and professional life, and recognises the good practices implemented by Solunion in this regard in its subsidiaries in Spain, Mexico, Colombia, Chile, Panama and Argentina.

-In addition, the Company has recorded a significant improvement in all the indicators taken into account by the Foundation when awarding this certification, which demonstrates our efforts to continue making progress in terms of work-life balance.
+The efr certification, a distinction awarded by the Másfamilia Foundation, which promotes the reconciliation of personal, family and work life, recognises the good practices implemented by Solunion in this regard in its subsidiaries in Spain, Mexico, Colombia, Chile, Panama and Argentina.
+In addition, the Company has recorded a significant improvement in all the indicators that the foundation takes into account when awarding this certification, which demonstrates Solunion's efforts to continue to make progress in terms of work-life balance.